medialab/aime-core/presentation.md

 2. Is this an artifact from both the initial design & data model?

 3. Should the document contains its display as whole markdown and keep links to meaningful elements for query purposes?

 ===

+## What about the translation?

+1. We could use node properties.

+2. Or we could use different nodes & translation links.

+3. We chose n°2 because n°1 was the old way in MySQL.

+4. Plus this would permit versions to differ (which is already the case).

+===